 These preliminary inputs include funded and unfunded infrastructure preferences and proposals.
-Not all have not been confirmed and or endorsed by local councils or the relevant State Government agencies.
-Rather they form the basis of further discussions in collaboration with the WPCA, relevant State Government Agency and local Council/s.
+Not all have not been confirmed and/or endorsed by local Councils or the relevant NSW Government agencies.
+Rather, they form the basis of further discussions in collaboration with the WPCA, relevant NSW Government agencies and local Council/s.